berberman/arch-hs/README.md

 This flag is enabled by default in `arch-hs` Arch Linux package.
 Compiled with `alpm`, `arch-hs` uses alpm to load pacman databases by default.
-In this case, the CLI flag `--no-alpm-community` and `--no-alpm-files` can be used to disable this feature.
+In this case, the CLI flag `--no-alpm-extra` and `--no-alpm-files` can be used to disable this feature.
-> When `alpm` is enabled, `arch-hs` will lose the capability of specifying the path of `community.db` and directory of files db.
+> When `alpm` is enabled, `arch-hs` will lose the capability of specifying the path of `extra.db` and directory of files db.

 ## Contributing